 Dr. Arthur G. Tracey patent/tract index and map locations for Carroll, Frederick, and Washington Counties, an ebook edition of the original microfilm prepared by Dr. Edward C. Papenfuse and Sarah Patterson, Maryland State Archives, October 2009. (http://mdhistory.net/msaref07/tracey_fr_wa_cr/html/index.html : accessed 21 December 2015) ↩

-My 3rd great-grandfather Robert INGRAM was born in 1819 in Greenbrier County, (West) Virginia.
+My 3rd great-grandfather Robert INGRAM was born about 1819 in Greenbrier County, (West) Virginia.
 He was the son of James INGRAM and Margaret “Peggy” KINCAID.
-He had two older brothers, James Jr. b. abt.
-1811 and Joshua b. abt.
-1813.
+He had two older brothers, James Jr. born about 1811 and Joshua born about 1813.
 He may have had an older sister, as seen in the 1820 census, but no further information has been found for her.

-Robert’s parents continued to have children in the 1820s: John was born abt.
-1820, Matthew on 9 January 1824, and Cynthia on 25 March 1828.
-The female in the under 10 years age group in 1820 was not with the family in 1830.
+Robert’s parents continued to have children in the 1820s: John was born about 1820, Matthew on 9 January 1824,2 and Cynthia on 25 March 1828.3 The female in the under 10 years age group in 1820 was not with the family in 1830.
 She may have died or was old enough to marry by 1830.

 Kanawha County, (West) Virginia